xforever1313/Chaskis/README.md

 About
 --------
 Chaskis is a framework for creating IRC Bots in an easy way.
-It is a plugin-based architecture written in C# that can be run on Windows or Linux (with the use of Mono).
+It is a plugin-based architecture written in C# that can be run on Windows or Linux.
 Users of the bot can add or remove plugins to run, or even write their own.

 Chaskis is named after the [Chasqui](https://en.wikipedia.org/wiki/Chasqui), messengers who ran trails in the Inca Empire to deliver messages.